lucyparsons/lucyparsonslabs.com/_posts/2018-06-01-stop-and-frisk.md

 Based on this information, Lucy Parsons Labs was able to send [two](https://www.muckrock.com/foi/chicago-169/cpd-contact-cards-2012-2014-38540/) more specific [requests](https://www.muckrock.com/foi/chicago-169/cpd-contact-cards-2014-2016-34241/) and finally obtain over six years of data.

 Today we are releasing the full data set as part of the [Chicago Data Collaborative](https://chicagodatacollaborative.org/).
-We have also made some preliminary [data visualizations](https://dataforjustice.github.io/chicagostopandfrisk/) available and [open sourced](https://github.com/DataForJustice/chicagostopandfrisk) the analysis.
-The original documents are available for [download](https://www.dropbox.com/sh/f1aa18osfmdcary/AAC4WnzTpbKz9sjT1pik04vwa?dl=0) online.
+We have also made available some preliminary [data visualizations](https://dataforjustice.github.io/chicagostopandfrisk/) and an [open-source](https://github.com/DataForJustice/chicagostopandfrisk) analysis.
+The original documents are available for [download](https://www.dropbox.com/sh/f1aa18osfmdcary/AAC4WnzTpbKz9sjT1pik04vwa?dl=0).

 Lucy Parsons Labs owes a deep debt to [Paola Villarreal](https://twitter.com/paw) for volunteering her time and effort to analyze the data and publishing the preliminary visualizations.